AlexanderLapygin/dags/CONTRIBUTING.md

 ### Tooling

 - [Lerna](https://lerna.js.org/) to manage installation of dependencies and running various scripts.
-We also have yarn workspaces enabled by default.
+We also have Yarn Workspaces enabled by default.

 ### Commands